-Effective for nual periods New and revised IFRSs beginnin g on or after IFRS 17 Insurance Contracts establishes the princip measurement, presentation and disclosure of insurance IFRS 4 Insurance Contracts. anuary 2023 Amendments IFRS 3 Business Combination updating a re Framework ference to the Conceptual 1 J anuary 2022 Amendments to IAS 16 Property, Plant and Equipment prideducting from the cost of property, plant and equipme selling items produced while the company is preparing the nt amounts received from anuary 2022 Amendments to IAS 37 Provisions, Contingent Liabilitie regarding the costs to include when assessing whether a anuary 2022 Annual Improvements to IFRS 2018 - 2020 Cycle amend and IAS 41. ing IFRS 1, IFRS 9, IFRS 16 anuary 2022
+Effective for annual periods New and revised IFRSs beginning on or after IFRS 17 Insurance Contracts establishes the principles for the recognition, measurement, presentation and disclosure of insurance contracts and supersedes IFRS 4 Insurance Contracts.
+1 January 2023 Amendments IFRS 3 Business Combination updating a reference to the Conceptual Framework 1 January 2022 Amendments to IAS 16 Property, Plant and Equipment prohibiting a company from deducting from the cost of property, plant and equipment amounts received from selling items produced while the company is preparing the asset for its intended use 1 January 2022 Amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets regarding the costs to include when assessing whether a contract is onerous 1 January 2022 Annual Improvements to IFRS 2018 - 2020 Cycle amending IFRS 1, IFRS 9, IFRS 16 and IAS 41.
+1 January 2022